piserpvahueotty2v/instagram-bot-account-management/README.md

 ## Introduction

-Instagram bot accounts have become increasingly visible across the platform, affecting engagement metrics, creator trust, and overall user safety.
-These accounts often display automated behavior such as mass following, fake story views, spam comments, or artificial likes—creating misleading signals and enabling abuse at scale.

-As Instagram’s detection systems evolve using AI and machine learning, bot activity is becoming harder to sustain and more costly for those involved.
-This repository documents how bot accounts function, why they are risky, and how platforms respond—based on policy analysis, technical signals, and observed trends leading into 2026.
+Instagram bot accounts increasingly impact engagement metrics, creator trust, and user safety through automated actions like mass following, fake views, and spam interactions.
+As Instagram strengthens AI-driven detection systems, bot activity is becoming riskier and harder to sustain; this repository explains how bot accounts operate, why they are harmful, and how platforms respond based on policy, technical signals, and emerging trends.

 ---